-- What have been the cost and effectiveness of training Afghan and Iraqi security forces so that they can take over their own defense and what are the prospects for future costs? - What types of funding are appropriately related to the Afghan and Iraq wars, and what types of costs are more appropriately part of DOD's baseline preparing for counter-insurgency missions? - How, if at all, have war funds provided for DOD"s replacement and upgrading of war-worn equipment contributed to DOD's ongoing modernization, and affected current requests?

-How much is being spent on funding for bases in Afghanistan and does this reflect the congressional prohibition of permanent bases?
+- What have been the cost and effectiveness of training Afghan and Iraqi security forces and the prospects that they can take over their own defense and how will that affect short and long-term costs? - How accurate are DOD estimates of war costs during the drawdown in Iraq and buildup in Afghanistan, and what metrics can Congress use to evaluate its requests? - What types of funding are appropriately related to the Afghan and Iraq wars, and what types of costs are more appropriately part of DOD's baseline preparing for counter-insurgency missions? - How have war funds provided for DOD's replacement and upgrading of warworn equipment contributed to DOD's ongoing modernization, and affected current requests? - How much is being spent and planned to be spent on bases in Afghanistan and how does this relate to how long the United States plans to stay?